 First Lieutenant Commander’s Welcome:

-Greetings in the name of our ancestors, and welcome to our Website.
-Since early in 2008, I have served as First Lieutenant Commander of the Ben Caudill Camp.
-I am Manton Ray Cornett and my ancestors include some of the oldest names in eastern Kentucky: William Jesse Cornett the Revolutionary, Alexander Crockett Richie, Nicholas “Danger Nick” Combs, Stephen Miller Sr., and Reverend Richard Smith.
-My wife, Lorena Patrick, is a descendant of James Patrick the Revolutionary and his grandson, James Patrick, the Confederate soldier.
-My wife and I have two adult children; our son, Dr. Daryl Carter Cornett, is a Baptist minister who is currently serving as Pastor of the First Baptist Church in Hazard, KY.
-Our daughter, Dr. Manetta Lynn LaVergne, is the Area Veterinarian for Pfizer Drug Company in Charlotte, North Carolina.
+Greetings; in the name of our ancestors, and welcome to our Website.
+Recently re-elected as First Lieutenant Commander of the Ben Caudill Camp, I am Manton Ray Cornett.
+My ancestors include some of the oldest names in eastern Kentucky: William Jesse Cornett the Revolutionary, Alexander Crockett Richie, Nicholas “Danger Nick” Combs, Stephen Miller Sr., Abraham Childers the Revolutionary, and Reverend Richard Smith.
+My late wife, Lorena Patrick was a descendant of James Patrick the Revolutionary and of his grandson, James Patrick, the Confederate soldier.
+My wife and I have two adult children; our son, Daryl Carter, is the pastor of First Baptist Church in Hazard, KY.
+Our daughter, Manetta Lynn, is an experienced veterinarian, who is currently a stay-at-home Mom to her two pre-schoolers.

-Several years ago, members of the Ben Caudill Camp created in me a curiosity which quickly grew into a fascination which then became an ongoing passion.
-Just a few short years ago, I knew nothing of my connection to the Confederate effort during the Great Struggle, and I assumed that what I had been led to believe was the truth, the whole truth, and nothing but the truth.
-In less than ten years, I learned that my ancestry includes nearly two hundred Confederate veterans, mostly from Perry, Letcher, and Knott Counties in Kentucky, and a few from Virginia and Tennessee.
-And, the discoveries seem to never end!
+Several years ago, members of the Ben Caudill Camp inspired me to learn more about my ancestry.
+My initial curiosity soon grew into something much larger.
+At that time, I knew nothing of my connection to the Confederate struggle during the War of Northern Aggression, and I assumed that what I had been taught in school was the truth, the whole truth, and nothing but the truth.
+In less than ten years, I’ve found that my ancestry includes more than 200 Confederate veterans, mostly from Perry, Letcher, Breathitt and Knott Counties in Kentucky, and a few from Virginia and Tennessee.
+And, thankfully this adventure will last a lifetime!